-“Why are big data projects making losses?”
 This was the title of my article that appeared in IDG Expert Network last year.
 It was about the lacking profitability of analytics initiatives.
-After the article got published, I had a lot of discussions with colleagues and clients about the same topic – in the same tenor; big data has to become more professional.
+After the article was published, I had a lot of discussions with colleagues and clients about the same topic—in the same tenor, big data has to become more professional.
 The analysis of huge amounts of data is no longer a newcomer in the context of digitalization; it is already well established.
-Therefore the trial and error approach, which covers a lot of projects, is no longer valid in my opinion.
+Therefore, the trial-and-error approach, which covers a lot of projects, is no longer valid in my opinion.

 - The project is not initiated by the business

 Big data projects are initiated too often by IT.
 However, big data and analytics are two sides of the same coin.
-The respective business areas, with their strategic business goals, have to be the initiators of the initiatives – they represent the analytics part.
-IT’s role is that of an inspirer - they have to enable the project.
+The respective business areas, with their strategic business goals, have to be the initiators of the initiatives—they represent the analytics part.
+IT’s role is that of an inspirer—they have to enable the project.
 One of our clients recently set up a Hadoop platform, but then found out that people were not automatically using the new platform.
 So Capgemini was asked to identify and prioritize promising analytical use cases jointly with the business.
-We considered analytical use cases that deliver concrete insights, whether it is for client interaction, process flows, the competitive situation in the market, or other business areas.
+We considered analytical use cases that deliver concrete insights, whether it be for client interaction, process flows, the competitive situation in the market, or other business areas.
 Project leaders should always start big data projects with this important step.

 - Stop use cases that do not fly